 Trying to figure out what to wear to a graduation?
 Whether you’re the graduate or you’re attending a graduation, I’ve got some good outfit ideas for you!

 What to wear to a graduation

-A lot of graduations have been canceled or postponed this year, but you guys are still begging for outfit help for graduation So I’m sharing today what to wear to a graduation, whether you’re the grad or the guest.
+Around this time of year, you guys start begging for outfit help for graduation.
+So I’m sharing today what to wear to a graduation, whether you’re the grad or the guest.

 If you’re the graduate, here are some tips for what to wear

 Your shoes will be the most important part of your outfit on graduation day for a few reasons.
 Here’s why.
 One, you’ll be wearing a cap and gown for your big day, so the only thing people will see as you walk across the stage to shake the dean’s hand are your shoes!
 So don’t leave them as an afterthought — if you ever wanted a pair of statement shoes, now is your chance.

 Second, after you graduate, you’ll probably be going outside to take pictures and walking and standing on grass for those pictures and to talk to friends and family.
 Heels will immediately sink into the grass!
 So choose a block heel or a wedge.
 This will also give you maximum stability when you walk across the stage — no one wants to be the girl who tripped on stage!

 Also, unless you’re really anti-heels, I’d really recommend wearing something with a heel, even if it’s a small heel.
 It’ll make you walk and stand with better posture (and graduation is all about walking and standing).
 Don’t choose a flatform or a flat if at all possible.

 2. Why I think you should choose a bold or bright dress for graduation